AmySandoval/AmySandoval.github.io/_pages/about.md

 Other interests include animal rights, veganism, environmental justice, meditation, learning, always seeking to improve in all areas on my life, and leading with compassion.

-Please check out my papers tab to see papers I have written.
+Please check out the "Papers" tab to see papers I have written.

 [Click Here To View My Resume](https://drive.google.com/file/d/1yaMqug9t9EamjzjKTeWTkafjArreVkFm/view?usp=sharing) --